 This rice paper bacon is so easy and fun to make!
 It requires simple pantry ingredients you can keep on hand for whenever that smoky-salty-sweet craving strikes.
-It’s animal-free + therefore cholesterol-free (obvs), can easily be made gluten-free, and tastes shockingly like the bacon we grew up eating!
+It’s vegan + cholesterol-free, can easily be made gluten-free, and tastes shockingly like the bacon we grew up eating.
+It even sizzles while it cooks!
+Serve it with tofu scramble for an epic vegan brunch or on a vegetarian BLT!

 We’ve been playing around with rice paper bacon for a few years now.
 It’s easily one of our favorite animal-free bacons and the one we turn to most frequently!

-Even though we love ourselves some coconut bacon salt, this rice paper bacon is purrrrfect when you’re looking for a good strip-style bacon.
+Even though we love ourselves some coconut bacon salt, this rice paper bacon is purrrrfect when you’re looking for good vegan bacon strips.

 There are a ton of recipes for rice paper bacon out there, but the concept originated on the Danish blog Veganer.
 From there, it basically blew up the internet.
 Once you try it, we think you’ll understand why!